Jiayan5566/sHCC_diagnosis/README.md

 #### Script Details:

-- **Data Loading**: The script reads the image paths and labels from the `dt_DL.csv` file.
 - **Evaluation**: The script evaluates the model on both the training and validation sets and calculates:
   - **Accuracy**
   - **AUC**
   - **Specificity** (True Negatives / (True Negatives + False Positives))
   - **Sensitivity** (True Positives / (True Positives + False Negatives))

-#### Output Files:

-- `train_probabilities35.csv`: This file contains the following columns for each sample in the training set:
-  - **DataName**: Original file path of the sample.
-  - **Probability**: The predicted probability of the positive class.
-  - **Label**: The true label of the sample.

-- `test_probabilities35.csv`: This file contains the same columns for each sample in the validation set.